 Despite grandiose claims of due process, HR 3798 would only further tilt the playing field in favor of special corporate interests when it comes to battling financial fraud and corporate rip-offs.
 If lawmakers truly wish to “restore due process rights to all Americans,” they should pass legislation to ban forced arbitration and support the upcoming Consumer Financial Protection Bureau rulemaking on this abusive practice.

 Wall Street firms and brokers accused of breaking federal law do not need special legal protections, but the right of ordinary Americans to have their day in court very much does need defending.
 Lawmakers should legislate accordingly.

-Amanda Warner is the forced arbitration campaign manager for Public Citizen’s Congress Watch division and Americans for Financial Reform.
+Amanda Werner is the forced arbitration campaign manager for Public Citizen’s Congress Watch division and Americans for Financial Reform.